Sample attributes

 |

-Custom attributes are denoted with an asterisk (*) in the available columns list.
-Each custom attribute is listed in the Samples table and included in a CSV file of sample attributes. |
+User-defined attributes are denoted with an asterisk (*) in the available columns list.
+Each user-defined attribute is listed in the Samples table and included in a CSV file of sample attributes. |